Aramymo/Intervolga_Practice/README.md

 This is my project for practice in Intervolga.

-Thing I use: html, css, js, jQuery, php, slim-4, php-view, Tuupola Basic Authentication
+Things I use: html, css, js, jQuery, php, slim-4, php-view, Tuupola Basic Authentication

 To start server please use: